-During the spring (March-May), sea surface temperatures begin to rise, and salinity across surface waters begins to decrease.
-As the season progresses, primary productivity begins to increase within and adjacent to the bays as nutrient rich spring runoff flows into the bays and mixes with coastal waters (Smith and Kemp 1995).
-Across the broader shelf within the study area, however, primary production decreases as waters begin to warm and stratify (Xu et al., 2011).
+During the spring (March-May), sea surface temperatures in the region begin to rise, and salinity in surface waters begins to decrease.
+As the season progresses, primary productivity begins to increase within and adjacent to the bays, as nutrient-rich spring runoff flows into the bays and mixes with coastal waters (Smith and Kemp 1995).
+Primary production decreases overall across the Outer Continental Shelf, however, as waters begin to warm and stratify (Xu et al., 2011).

-High species diversity was observed in the spring, suggesting that migratory and overwintering species dominate the region's species composition (Chapter 11).
+High species diversity was observed in the spring, suggesting that migratory and overwintering species dominate the region's species composition (Chapter 9).
 During this time, wintering seabirds departed the region to begin their migrations towards breeding grounds inland or to the north.
-In our study, Surf Scoters (Melanitta perspicillata) departed the area between January and May, Red-throated Loons (Gavia stellata) between March and May, and Northern Gannets (Morus bassanus) in between February and May (Chapters 20-23).
-During spring, songbirds and shorebirds migrated through the region both along the coast and over open waters (Chapters 17 and 27).
-Summer resident seabirds, such as terns, shearwaters, and storm-petrels, arrived after migrating from wintering grounds in the south or breeding grounds in the Southern Hemisphere (Chapters 5, 8, and 17).
-Spring also marked the arrival of Bottlenose Dolphins (Tursiops truncatus) and a variety of sea turtle species, which were predicted to occur in high densities offshore of Virginia (Chapter 15).
+Additionally, songbirds and shorebirds migrated through the region both along the coast and over open waters, (Chapter 11).
+Summer resident seabirds, such as terns, shearwaters, and storm-petrels, arrived after migrating from wintering grounds in the south or breeding grounds in the Southern Hemisphere (Chapters 5, 7, and 11).
+Spring also marked the arrival of Bottlenose Dolphins (Tursiops truncatus) and a variety of sea turtle species, which were predicted to occur in highest densities offshore of Virginia (Chapter 12).